 At ASUMH, we are committed to student success.
-This commitment is reflected in our small class size, our faculty advising program, and exemplary full-time faculty of which one-third hold a doctoral degree in the general education program.
-In addition, the schedule is flexible with morning, afternoon, evening, and online classes.
-All of this is available from a beautiful, innovative campus that students, faculty, staff, and the community are proud to call their own.
+This commitment is reflected in our small class size, our faculty advising program, and exemplary faculty.
+In addition, to meet the needs of today's college students, we offer flexible scheduling with both traditional seated classes during mornings, afternoons, and evenings, and with numerous online offerings.

 In your quest for the right place to continue your education, I hope you will seriously consider ASUMH.
-We welcome your visit, and campus tours are available any time.
-Call or email us to schedule your tour.
-Our Recruiter will be glad to show you the campus and answer questions.
+While we welcome the opportunity to visit with you in person with campus tours available any time, we also welcome the opportunity to visit with you wherever you call home as you pursue an online education.
+Our Recruiter is eager to visit with you in person, by phone, or email.